franklinqin0/blog/docs/blog/cmu_db_systems.md

 ### Super Key

 - any set of attributes in a relation that functionally determines all attributes in the relation
-- set of attributes where no distinct tuples have the same values for these attributes
+- a set of attributes where no distinct tuples have the same values for these attributes
 - a set of attributes that uniquely identifies a tuple

 Significance: